-A reliable water cooling source from air chiller is important for the manufacturing process.
+A reliable water cooling source from an air chiller is important for the manufacturing process.

-In plastic extruding, plastic is heated and forced through a mold to form a shape.
+In a plastic extrusion machine, plastic is heated and forced through a mold to form a shape.

-It is essential to maintain the right temperature so as to have adequate flow rate.
+It is essential to maintain the right temperature so as to have an adequate flow rate.

 The spinning drum sends the melted plastic into the mold cavities around the outer edge of the drum.